paulsally/SPITBRAN-postprocessing/README.md

     Tested with temp (thetao) and salinity (so).
 - map_var_day.py
     - maps side by side of cmems reanalysis and MITgcm on given day.
-- plot_sst_year.py
-    - plot of evolution in time of sst for given year.
 - plot_var_values_point_month.py
     - provides a link to open the result on a web page on localhost (needs portforwarding if not done automatically).
 This, i.e. the use of matplotlib.use('webAgg') has the advantage of providing a certain degree of interactivity where the visibility of the curves can be toggled by clicking on the corresponding line in the legend.
     - static image (.png) of the same plot.